sjvrijn/mf2/JOSS-paper/paper.md

 commonly used benchmark suite for optimizing continuous problems is the COCO BBOB software by `@nikolaus_hansen:2019`.

-As simulation-based problems in engineering are requiring more and more time and computation power, a new sub-field of *multi-fidelity* optimization has become more popular.
-A problem is considered a multi-fidelity problem if there are multiple versions that differ in their accuracy of describing the real objective.
-A real-world example would be the aerodynamic efficiency of an airfoil.
-A low-fidelity simulation would use a coarse mesh, and give lower accuracy, but be fast to calculate, while a high-fidelity simulation would use a much finer mesh and therefore be more accurate while taking longer to calculate.
+As simulation-based problems in engineering are requiring increasingly more time and computation power, a new sub-field of *multi-fidelity* optimization has gained popularity.
+A multi-fidelity problem is characterised by having multiple versions that differ in their accuracy of describing the real objective.
+A real-world example would be the aerodynamic efficiency of an airfoil: A *low-fidelity* simulation would use a coarse mesh, and give lower accuracy, but be fast to calculate, while a *high-fidelity* simulation would use a much finer mesh and therefore be more accurate while taking longer to calculate.
 Multi-fidelity methods aim to combine these multiple information sources to obtain better results in equal or less time compared to only using a single information source.

 Because multi-fidelity problems are a new class of problems, the existing single-fidelity benchmark suites that exist cannot be used for this field.
-To this end, new multi-fidelity benchmark functions have been introduced in the literature and are being adopted by other works:
+To this end, new multi-fidelity benchmark functions have been introduced in the literature and are being adopted by other researchers.

+The ``MF2`` package provides a consistent Python implementation of a collection of these Multi-Fidelity Functions.
+It uses a standard interface that allows for querying single vectors or multiple row-vectors as a single matrix.
+It also offers a simple factory pattern interface for functions with parameters for e.g. correlation and dimensionality.
+At this moment, ``MF2`` has collected functions from the following previous works:

   * `@forrester:2007` introduced a simple 1D bi-fidelity function for mostly illustrative purposes.
+  * `@simulationlib:2017` have previously collected a small collection of MATLAB/R implementations for the Borehole, Currin and Park91 A and B functions.
   * `@dong_multi-fidelity:2015` introduced bi-fidelity versions of the Bohachevsky, Booth, Branin, Himmelblau and Six-hump Camelback functions.
   * `@toal_considerations:2015` introduced correlation-adjustable multi-fidelity
     versions of the Branin, Paciorek, Hartmann3 and Trid functions.
-  * `@simulationlib:2017` have previously collected a small collection of MATLAB/R implementations for the Borehole, Currin and Park91 A and B functions.

-``MF2`` is a new collection of these commonly used multi-fidelity functions, implemented in Python.
-It uses a standard interface that allows for querying single vectors or multiple row-vectors as a single matrix.
-It also offers a simple factory pattern interface for functions with parameters for e.g. correlation and dimensionality.

 This package is currently in use by the authors in their research on multi- fidelity hierarchical surrogate models.